What makes Emmanuel International different? This is what we do…

 Andy and Angela Sharpe

-Alumni to Tanzania and Andy is currently Fundraising Support for EIUK
+Alumni to Tanzania and Andy is an EIUK board member

 How did we come to volunteer overseas with Emmanuel International?